jasminabihel/books-and-coffee/README.md

 * The styling in CSS for the testimonials cards comes from W3 schools cards,<a href="https://www.w3schools.com/w3css/w3css_cards.asp">w3schools</a>

-* The code for the map in HTML was obtained via Google Maps feature "embed a map in HTML".
+* The code for the map in HTML was obtained via Google Maps feature "embed a map".